Liknades

-Liknades is a village located in the Tsotyli municipality, situated in western Kozani regional unit, in the Greek region of Macedonia.
-The village is 75 kilometers east of the town of Kozani.
+Liknades is a village located in the Voio municipality, situated in western Kozani regional unit, in the Greek region of Western Macedonia.
+The village is 75 kilometers west of the town of Kozani.
+The community consists of the villages Liknades and Lefki.

 Liknades's elevation is 741 meters above sea level.
-The postal code is 50002, while the telephone code is +30 24680.
-At the 2011 census the population was 27.
+At the 2021 census the population was 29.

 On a hilltop located in the side of the village were discovered the remains of an important ancient settlement of Elimiotis.

+Liknades was a mixed village and a part of its population were Greek speaking Muslim Vallahades.
+In 1923, 160 inhabitants (30 families) were Muslim in Liknades.